vatpac-technology/sops/docs/enroute/brisbane/KPL.md

 | KPL  | WELKE | All | Descent not below `F160` |
 | SWY  | DAGSI | All |  |

+Arrivals from the south shall be given initial descent to not below `F160`. **SWY** will issue final descent.

 ### YBRK
 #### STAR Clearance
 The following subsectors are responsible for issuing STAR clearance.